 In 2017, a study conducted by the Federal Reserve Bank of St. Louis found that over three percent of the American workforce spends the majority of their time working from home.
 This percentage is indicative of a speedy upward trend, with only two percent of the workforce working from home in 2011.
 Technology, as well as industry research, is affecting the way employers think about office environments.
 The use of web and mobile clients for popular software like Microsoft Office and Slack has opened up possibilities for employees to work from home without missing out on important communication.

 The recent coronavirus (COVID-19) outbreak has only increased the demand for workplace connectivity and software options for remote work.
-Web giants Twitter, Google, and Skillshare have opted to send employees home for the time being, allowing them to complete their work away from potential risk of infection.
+Web giants Twitter/X, Google, and Skillshare have opted to send employees home for the time being, allowing them to complete their work away from potential risk of infection.
 Situations like these are temporary, but firms that are comfortable allowing their employees to work from home during an outbreak might later consider making it a more permanent fixture of their company culture.

 Connecting to EVO remotely